Consensys/doc.goquorum/docs/Reference/Cakeshop/Configuration.md

 # Cakeshop Configuration

-Cakeshop follows standard [Spring Boot configuration patterns](https://docs.spring.io/spring-boot/docs/2.3.7.RELEASE/reference/html/spring-boot-features.html#boot-features-external-config), so you may provide an `application.properties` in the location where you are running cakeshop to customize some settings of cakeshop.
+Cakeshop follows standard [Spring Boot configuration patterns](https://docs.spring.io/spring-boot/docs/2.3.7.RELEASE/reference/html/spring-boot-features.html#boot-features-external-config), so you may provide an `application.properties` in the location where you are running Cakeshop to customize some of its settings.

 You may also override config options via Java system properties passed via `java -D<prop>=<val>`: